lfariabr/excel-pilot-front/_docs/nextAuth.md

 3. Session Refresh Warnings
 - Enhancement: Show "Session expires in 5 minutes" warning
 - Benefit: Better UX, prevents unexpected logouts-
+4. NextAuth JWT configuration
+- Strengthen typing: Extend NextAuth types to include accessToken, id, and role on Session and JWT to avoid any.
+- OAuth provider parity: If you later use GitHub/Google for real auth, map their account.access_token similarly into token.accessToken in callbacks.jwt.
+- Refresh handling: If your backend issues refresh tokens, store them similarly and implement refresh logic in the JWT callback.

 **PRODUCTION READY FEATURES (Low Priority):**
 4. Enhanced Error Handling